softwareconstruction240/softwareconstruction/chess/0-chess-moves/getting-started.md

 ## Open With IntelliJ

 Open the project directory in IntelliJ to start developing, running, and debugging your code using an IDE.
 Make sure you **OPEN** the project rather than creating a new project.
-The contents of the .zip file already contain IntelliJ configuration files and creating a new project rather than opening an existing one will cause various errors.
+The contents of the folder already contain IntelliJ configuration files and creating a new project rather than opening an existing one will cause various errors.

  ⚠ If you get a prompt asking you to build with Maven, then make sure you skip that action.

 ![build with Maven](build-with-maven-prompt.png)

 Your project should look like this when it opens with the client, server, and shared folders having a blue square and being at the root level.
+There should be no folder called chess showing up in your Intelij project.

 ![open intellij](open-intellij.png)